 Degrees Available at SIUE

-Professionals holding positions as mathematicians, statisticians and actuaries consistently rank their careers at the top of surveys on job satisfaction and security.
-According to the U.S Bureau of Labor Statistics, the job outlook in these fields remains strong, and growth is projected at 25 percent over the next 10 years.
+Professionals holding positions in the mathematics field as mathematicians, statisticians, and actuaries consistently rank their careers at the top of surveys on job satisfaction and security.
+According to The Bureau of Labor Statistics, the job outlook in these fields remains strong, and growth is projected at 25 percent over the next 10 years.
 While salaries vary by field, employment type and education level, the median national salary for an actuary is approximately $93,000, the median national salary for a mathematician is approximately $101,000 and the median national salary for a statistician is $75,000.

-Most professionals in the field of mathematics will hold a master’s or doctoral degree and our students are no exception.
-Our graduates have attended PhD programs at Indiana University, Texas A&M, St. Louis University, the University of Missouri, Northern Illinois, the University of Iowa, University of Nebraska and many others.
-Students from SIUE are employed in government and corporate organizations, and hold positions with Humana, The Warranty Group, Synchrony Financial, NRG Energy, Boeing, National Personnel Records Center, U.S. Transportation Command, the FBI and others.
+Most professionals in the field of mathematics will hold a master’s or doctoral degree, and our students are no exception.
+Our graduates have attended PhD programs at Indiana University, Texas A&M, St. Louis University, the University of Missouri, and many others.
+Students from SIUE are employed in government and corporate organizations, and hold positions with Horace Mann, Juggle, Centene, Delta Dental, Boeing, United States governmental agencies, and several others.